ootjersb/pislave/README.md

 The communication to the Itho devices works via I2C.
 You need both a master and a slave on the I2C bus.
 The Master is used to send requests to the WPU or Autotemp.
 The Slave is used to receive the answer.
 The Itho device is registered at address 0x82.
 The Raspberry Pi is registered at address 0x80.
+This project has been developed and tested with a Raspberry Pi 3B+.
+The Raspberry Pi Model 4 has a little different API, which has not been tested.

 The toolset:
 - pimaster.cpp: Initial attempt to send commands to the Itho devices.
 This one has been replaced by pimaster2.c